-The above information is updated each business day by 5 p.m.
+The above information is updated every Friday by noon.

 In addition, the following steps have been taken:

 Access limited to the Virginia Beach Courthouse

-The Virginia Beach Courthouse is operating under the Judicial Emergency order issued by the Supreme Court of Virginia through Aug.
-30 and public access to the building may be limited.
+The Virginia Beach Courthouse is operating under the Judicial Emergency order issued by the Supreme Court of Virginia through Nov.
+1.